Sampling method in Research

 - It is very crucial for you to define the population considering the research objectives.

-- In the case population on which you are conducting research is too large then it might difficult for you to have access to sample which represents the entire population.
+- In the case population on which you are conducting research is too large then it might difficult for you to have access to a sample that represents the entire population.

 2. Sampling frame